2026 Season

 1:45 p.m.
 Wednesday, June 17

-Exploring the life and works of abstract painter, printmaker and muralist Charles Bunnell, presented by , FAC visiting artist.
+Exploring the life and works of abstract painter, printmaker and muralist Charles Bunnell, presented by , artist and educator.

 Bunnell's 1959 Untitled will be available for Talk patrons to view in the Gathering Place: Permanent Collection Reinstallation, in the FAC's First Floor Galleries on the day of the event.
 To see the piece on the way to the Talk, guests should walk with the group coming from Packard Hall following Music at Midday.
 Patrons who miss seeing the work beforehand will also have an opportunity to view it afterward.